mickelson/attract/Layouts.md

      containing the selection to retrieve the filename for.  i.e.
      -1=previous filter, 0=current filter.
 Default value is 0.
    * flags - flags to control the filename that gets returned.
-Can be set to either of the following:
+Can be set to any combination of none or more of the following (i.e. `Art.ImageOnly
+     | Art.FullList`):
-      - `Art.Default`
+      - `Art.Default` - return single match, video or image
-      - `Art.ImageOnly` (only return an image match, no videos)
+      - `Art.ImageOnly` - Override Art.Default, only return an image match (no
+        video)
+      - `Art.FullList` - Return a full list of the matches made (if multiples available).
+Names are returned in a single string, semicolon separated

 Return Value: